mucithasankaan/EDSR-image-super-resolution/README.md

 3: If you have completed all the steps correctly, run the Trainmodel code.
 If everything is as it should be, after the code runs, it should print "Device: cuda".
 If it prints "Device: cpu", it means something has gone wrong.
 In this case, manually delete the torch and torchvision libraries and rerun the code you get from this link: https://pytorch.org/.

-### If you do not have an RTX graphics card, you can install the libraries in the usual way.
+### If you do not have an RTX graphics card, you can install the libraries in the usual way:
+1 pip: <br>
+pip install torch torchvision

+2 conda: <br>
+conda install pytorch torchvision -c pytorch

 ## Included Codes:
 ### Video2Frame_Data_Generator.py:
 This code randomly selects a specified total number of frames from videos in the video_datas folder, then creates two different images with those frames at two different qualities: low quality at 720p and high quality at 1080p.
 It saves these images in the 720p_frames and 1080p_frames folders for the purpose of training artificial intelligence.